stefanmelstad/helloworld/README.md

 Greenqloud is a server, and has no display to run GUI programs like a browser.
 We would still like to run Selenium tests on servers, and [Xvfb](http://en.wikipedia.org/wiki/Xvfb) allows us to do just that.

-To setup the requirements on the Greenqlpud server, we've embedded a script in the repo.
+To setup the requirements on the Greenqloud server, we've embedded a script in the repo.
 Just run:

     bin/greenqloud_xvfb_setup